sailokeshnalla/RAG-2.0/README.md

 * Support for multiple file formats (PDF, CSV, DOCX)
 * Multi-query retrieval for better accuracy
 * Deployment on **AWS / GCP / Render**

-Do you want me to also **write the LinkedIn post again with GitHub repo link included** (so you can just copy-paste)?